mrmasterplan/rwklevelfiles/journal/2021-03-27/README.md

 The standard level with zero manual changes is 549 bytes plus the length of the level name.

 My first step is to create a NodeJS TypeScript project to pull this file out using puppeteer.
+The tool will be called the extractor for now and lives on the top level.

+I finished the level extractor.
+I can now start a collection of levels. to compare them.